Sébastien Pocognoli: Return to Standard Liège

 On 16 June 2017, Pocognoli returned to Standard Liège for a third stint at the club where he began his career.

 On 17 March 2018, he played as Standard Liege beat Genk 1–0 in extra time to win the 2018 Belgian Cup Final and qualify for the UEFA Europa League.
 He moved to Union SG in January 2020.

 International career

 Pocognoli played youth football for Belgium at under-16, under-17, under-19 and under-21 level.
 He was a squad member at the 2007 UEFA European Under-21 Football Championship.
 He also played at the 2008 Summer Olympics, making 6 appearances at the tournament.

 After being called by the senior team for the first time on 24 May 2008, Pocognoli made his senior team debut on 30 May 2008, making his first start, in a 3–1 loss against Italy, and he has appeared in FIFA World Cup qualifying matches.
 While playing for the national team in 2009, Pocognoli was involved in a dressing room altercation with teammates Timmy Simons and Stijn Stijnen.

 Coaching career

+Early career

-Upon retiring from playing at the end of the 2020–21 season, he was hired by Union SG to coach their Under-21 team.
+Upon retiring from playing at the end of the 2020–21 season, he was hired by Union SG to coach their under-21 team.

+After managing Genk's under-18 team and the Belgium under-18 team, in July 2024 he returned to Union SG as head coach of their first team.

+In his debut season as manager, Pocognoli guided Union SG to a historic league title, their first in 90 years.
+After finishing third in the regular season behind Genk and Club Brugge, his side went unbeaten in the Championship Playoffs, winning nine of ten matches.
+A decisive 1–0 away victory over leaders Club Brugge and a final-day 3–1 win against Gent sealed the title and earned them a first-ever spot in the Champions League league phase.

+Monaco

+On 11 October 2025, Pocognoli was announced as the new head coach of Ligue 1 side Monaco.